Submodularity in conic quadratic mixed 0-1 optimization: Preliminaries

 \section{Preliminaries}

-In this section we review the polymatroid inequalities for the binary case and an extension to the mixed 0-1 case.
+In this section we review \rep{earlier}{existing} results for the binary and mixed 0-1 cases.
 Given $\sigma \ge 0$ and $c_i > 0, \ i \in N$, consider the set

-Observe that $H_B$ is the binary restriction of $H_D$ obtained by setting $y = 0$ and it is the union of finite number if line segments; therefore, its convex hull is polyhedral.
+Observe that $H_\B$ is the binary restriction of $H_\D$ obtained by setting $y = 0$ and it is the union of finite number of line segments; therefore, its convex hull is polyhedral.
 For a given permutation $\left((1),(2),\ldots,(n)\right)$ of $N$, let

 and define the \emph{polymatroid inequality} as